 While Bill loved wood work, Nancy loved landscaping.
 She planted the vegetation around the grounds so that no matter when you stay here, something is in bloom.
 Our gardener, Linda, has done a wonderful job expanding and improving on Nancy’s work.
 Guests often comment on the lovely landscaping as they stroll around.

 The Gillies owned the motor lodge for 25 years.
-Our names are Saundra and Eric Neperud, we are most recently from Missoula, Montana.
-We purchased the lodge from the Gillies in December of 2015.
+Saundra and Eric Neperud purchased the lodge from the Gillies in December of 2015.

-When we renamed our hotel the Wiscasset Woods Lodge we didn’t realize that the inn had been called The Forest Inn.
+When they renamed the hotel the Wiscasset Woods Lodge they didn’t realize that the inn had been called The Forest Inn.
 We have trees on the property that are over 200 years old so it makes sense that there has been a focus on the woodland setting.

 We hope you find our lodge as charming as we do.
 Over 40% of our guests on any given day are return customers.
 We you you also make us Your Home In Maine.